wgtndan/OpenDataPortal/README.md

 When connecting to Qlik Services should unauthorised certificates be rejected to secure communications.
 > false
 ### EngineUserProfile.UserDirectory
-The name of the User Directory to be utilised by the account that will be used to connect to the Engine Service
+The name of the User Directory to be utilised by the account that will be used to connect to the Engine Service.
+This Directory doesn't need to exist in your identity provider Qlik will create an identity record for whatever you specify based upon the trusted access created with the certificates.
 > NotARealDirectory
 ### EngineUserProfile.UserId
-The name of the User to be utilised by the account that will be used to connect to the Engine Service
+The name of the User to be utilised by the account that will be used to connect to the Engine Service.
+This UserID doesn't need to exist in your identity provider Qlik will create an identity record for whatever you specify based upon the trusted access created with the certificates.
 > OpenDataPortalUser

 ## Room for Improvement